ProTubeVRDev/ProTubeVR-Companion-App-Documentation/README.md

   <br/>

   - **Listen Events :** <br/>
-    Whether you want your module to react when your left/right hand does something in-game <br/>
+    Whether you want your channel to react when your left/right hand does an action in-game <br/>

   - **Kick Power :** <br/>
-    Controls the kick power of your device<br/>
+    Controls the kick power of your devices<br/>

   - **Kick Threshold :** <br/>
     Adjust this variable to control how many events are being reacted to, depending of the events power steamvr emits <br/>

   - **Rumble Threshold :** <br/>
-    Same than Kick Threshold, but for the Rumble feature.
+    Same as Kick Threshold, but for the Rumble feature.
     > Useful if you need to react to rumble when i.e. picking up an object <br/>

 <br/>